“What’s eating you?” the bartender asked.

 “Funny,” Lewis said humorlessly.
 His lip curled into what he hoped was a smile.
 How nice for Michaelson that he was able to take a break from being so goddamned perfect for a minute, to lower himself to the rest of their level.
 Lewis suppressed the urge to flip his desk over.
 Instead, he said, “That’s okay.
 I’m good.”

 Duncan looked around furtively, then stepped into Lewis’ cubicle and sat on the squat filing cabinet next to Lewis’ desk.
-Lewis unconsciously wheeled his chair backwards as Duncan leaned towards him and spoke with a lowered voice.
+Lewis unconsciously wheeled his chair backward as Duncan leaned towards him and spoke with a lowered voice.

 “Listen, I know it’s been hard since Rachel left.
 I get it.
 You want to shut down, stay inside, say ‘fuck the world.’
 But that’s the worst thing you can do.
 You need to get out there, have some fun, meet some new people.
 It’s been, what, six months?”